f-eighty7/devops_midterm_examination_project/LABREPORT.md

 }
 ```

-**4. Creating Deployment Workflow(that is activated by Build and Push Docker Image Runner):**
+**4. Creating Deployment Workflow(that is activated by Build and Push Docker Image Runner or manually):**

-On the `deploy-gitea` repository dispatch event workflow, ensure the following secrets are configured in the GitHub repository settings:
+Before utilizing the GitHub Actions Workflow, ensure the following secrets are configured in the GitHub repository settings:
 - `ARM_CLIENT_ID`: Provided by the Azure subscription.
 - `CLIENT_SECRET`: Provided by the Azure subscription.
 - `ARM_SUBSCRIPTION_ID`: Provided by the Azure subscription.